Harsh-Aakoliya/ml-preprocessor/README.md

 ```

 #### Normalization
 The normalizeColumn and normalizeData methods can be used to normalize the data by scaling the values between 0 and 1.
-You can pass the column name as an argument.
+You can pass the column name or a list of column names as an argument.
 ```
 preprocessor.normalizeColumn('column_name')
 preprocessor.normalizeData()